ChrisZ-B612/ChrisZ-B612.github.io/blogs/Chapter 3, This.md

 };
 ```

-* Value of Reference type can be only in two cases:
+* The value of Reference type can be only in two cases:
   1. when we deal with an identifier;
   2. or with a property accessor.